Commission “Young IOBC-WPRS”, PhD Symposium 2026: “Biological Control of Arthropod Pests and Plant Diseases”

 Joint Meeting: IOBC-WPRS SG “Integrated Protection of Date Palms” and CILBIA2

-The joint meeting of the IOBC-WPRS Study Group “Integrated Protection of Date Palms” and the CILBIA2, the Second International Conference on Biological and Integrated Control will provide an exceptional platform, to exchange insights and engage in discussion on IPM in date palm with relation to insect and disease pests.
-The current status and future strategies for date palms protection will be discussed and interactions will be strengthened between academia and other stakeholders while enjoying ancient city Biskra in Algeria.
+The IOBC-WPRS meeting will provide an exceptional platform, to exchange insights and opinions on IPM in date palm with relation to insect pests and diseases.
+The current status and future strategies for date palm protection will be discussed and interactions will be strengthened between academia and other stakeholders, while enjoying the ancient city Biskra in Algeria.

 The prospective sessions include:

-• Biology and Management of Date Palm Pests
+• Biology and Management of Date Palm Pests and Diseases

-• Biological-based Control of Date Palm Pests
+• Biological Control of Date Palm Pests and Diseases

 • Semiochemical mediated Control of Date Palm Pests

-• Modern IPM of Date Palm Pests
+• Modern IPM of Date Palm Pests and Diseases

 • Molecular Tools and OMICS Research in Date Palm

-• Climate Change and IPM of Date Palm Pests
+• Climate Change and IPM of Date Palm Pests and Diseases

 We cordially welcome academicians, researchers, postdoctoral fellows, graduate students, extension specialists, industry, biocontrol companies and growers.